Toše Proeski: State funeral

 The government organized an official state funeral for Proeski, which was held on 17 October 2007 in his home town of Kruševo, including military honor ceremonies by the Ceremonial Guard Battalion of the Macedonian Army (personnel of which conducted an honorary rifle salute) and a military band.
 The funeral, which was broadcast by the national Macedonian TV, was attended by many domestic and foreign delegations, including the President Branko Crvenkovski, the Prime Minister Nikola Gruevski, members of the Macedonian Parliament and its President Ljubiša Georgievski and other high-ranking officials, the US and the EU Ambassadors Gillian Milovanovic and Erwan Fouéré and other diplomats, representatives of the Red Cross, the USAID and other organizations, sports clubs, etc. Also, the funeral was attended by many notable musicians from Macedonia and other countries, including: Karolina Gočeva, Kaliopi, Vlado Janevski, Lambe Alabakoski, Elena Risteska, Jovan Jovanov, Martin Vučić, Adrian Gaxha, Tijana Dapčević and her sister Tamara Todevska, Aki Rahimovski (the frontman of Parni valjak), Toni Cetinski, Ceca Ražnatović, Željko Joksimović, Vlado Georgiev and many others.
 The religious service was held by the Macedonian Orthodox Church led by the Archbishop Stephen of Ohrid, as Proeski was a declared Orthodox Christian.

 Numerous websites, blogs, and internet forums are filled with the last messages from his fans and friends.
-A petition was available online for Toše Proeski to be remembered by naming educational facilities, like the local Center for Music Education in Bitola, where he had studied to carry his name.
+A petition was available online for Toše Proeski to be remembered by naming educational facilities, like the local Center for Music Education in Bitola, where he had studied, to carry his name.
 This petition is to promote an annual humanitarian concert, carrying his name "Toše Proeski" for the poor and disabled and those of desperate need of medical attention.
 A page for condolences can be found at the Kruševo municipality official website.

-Since his death, each year on 25 January Mile Stojkoski as a symbol of grief and respect runs a marathon in his wheelchair from Prilep to Proeski's grave in Kruševo.
-Since 2008 Stojkoski run an additional long distance marathon starting from Kruševo in honor of Toše Proeski.
-These two notable Macedonians both received the Mother Teresa Award for their humanitarian accomplishments and shared a close friendship.
+Since his death, each year on 25 January Mile Stojkoski, as a symbol of grief and respect, runs a marathon in his wheelchair from Prilep to Proeski's grave in Kruševo.
+Since 2008 Stojkoski ran an additional long distance marathon starting from Kruševo in honor of Toše Proeski.
+These two notable Macedonians both received the Mother Teresa Award for their humanitarian accomplishments, and shared a close friendship.

 An online petition was held for a tribute to be paid to Toše Proeski at the Eurovision Song Contest 2008.
 It gathered over 13,900 signings however it was not honored.
 Tamara Todevska, singer of the Macedonian Eurovision entry of this year said that their entry was dedicated to a few people including their "angel who is up there watching over us".

 On 25 April 2011 "Memorial House Todor Proeski" has been opened in Kruševo.
 At World Architecture Festival (WAF) 2011, in Barcelona, the building won the award "People's Choice Award, by OpenBuildings" as the most beautiful one in the world.